 - Court of Session in Scotland

 - Court of Appeal in Northern Ireland

-You must appeal within 10 days of getting the decision (or 5 days if you’re being detained).
+You must apply within 10 days of getting the decision (or 5 working days if you’re being detained).

 You can search the decisions database to see how the commission dealt with previous cases.

 Legislation and rules